 Mud

 The Falken Wildpeak AT3W has a deeper tread for better traction in mud and snow.
 The tires are designed with a stepped block and a wide space.
-This helps the tire eject rocks, mud, and anything else caught on the tires.
+This helps the tire eject rocks, mud, and anything else caught in it.
 The Falken tires also have siping to make sure that they perform reliably on rainy roads and that there are no slippage issues.
 These features contribute to the tire’s top performance in muddy or rainy driving conditions.

-The full tread pattern of BF Goodrich KO2’s contributes to its excellent performance in wet conditions.
-The serrated edges of the tires bite into mud and provide an excellent grip and traction.
-The KO2 have mud buster bars that help guarantee they perform well when driving on a muddy road.
-However, the BFG KO2 is not very good at shedding trapped mud, making Falken the better choice for driving in muddy conditions.
+The full tread pattern of BFGoodrich KO2 contributes to its excellent performance in wet conditions.
+The serrated edges of the tires bite into the mud and provide excellent grip and traction.
+The KO2 tires have mud buster bars that help guarantee they perform well when driving on a muddy road.
+However, it is not very good at shedding trapped mud, making Falken the better choice for driving in muddy conditions.

 Mud tends to accumulate during use, making KO2 tires less suitable for muddy conditions as compared to Falken tires.
 In addition, the AT3W tires feature active 3D siping technology, which improves traction in slippery conditions.